MIND: Microbes In Nuclear waste Disposal

 - To identify and cultivate possible synergies of the MIND program and consortium with ongoing research lines of European laboratories and institutes outside the MIND consortium, with special attention for those in the less advanced member states.

 - To distribute knowledge on general geomicrobiology and the outcome of the experimental work packages to a broad audience, including students, professionals, the scientific community, stakeholders and the lay community.

-These objectives have been developed through consultation with waste management organisations and are thus targeted at specific remaining issues concerning geological disposal of intermediate and high level radioactive wastes.
-The objectives are defined by a prioritised top-down approach rather than a bottom-up approach driven by scientific curiosity.
-As such, the proposed research does not intend to carry out a complete assessment of the potential impact of microbiology on geological disposal.
-Rather, it is intended to contribute to a more complete and realistic safety case and to communicate the effects that microbiological processes will have on the geological disposal of intermediate and high level radioactive wastes.
+These objectives were developed through consultation with waste management organisations and are thus targeted at specific remaining issues concerning geological disposal of intermediate and high level radioactive wastes.
+The objectives were defined by a prioritised top-down approach rather than a bottom-up approach driven by scientific curiosity.
+As such, the proposed research did not intend to carry out a complete assessment of the potential impact of microbiology on geological disposal.
+Rather, it was intended to contribute to a more complete and realistic safety case and to communicate the effects that microbiological processes will have on the geological disposal of intermediate and high level radioactive wastes.